JorikJooken/ObstructionsForC5Coloring/README.md

 # Vertex-critical obstructions for C5-coloring (P_t,F)-free graphs

-This repository contains code for exhaustively generating vertex-critical obstructions for C5-coloring (P_t,F)-free graphs.
-In fact, it will generate all such obstructions except for the triangle K_3 for efficiency reasons.
+This repository contains code and data related to the exhaustive generation of vertex-critical obstructions for C5-coloring (P_t,F)-free graphs (see the paper "Vertex-critical obstructions for C5-coloring Pt-free graphs").
+The two folders "Code" and "Data" are described below.

+### CODE

 The program can be compiled by using
 ```bash
 make
 ```

+The program will generate all vertex-critical obstructions for C5-coloring except for the triangle K_3 for efficiency reasons.
 The program expects 3 parameters: the number of vertices in the path (t), the maximum order of a vertex-critical obstruction (n) and the graph F.

 Below are some examples of how the program can be used:
 ```bash